Osval-1/familytree/README.md

 To Add parents,
 * click on the row with the child,
-* the names should match Exactly those shown on the members table
+* the parent names should match Exactly those shown on the members table

 ## Technologies Used